DecisiveData/ZeroToSnowflake/README.md

 # PART 2: Install Data Models into Snowflake

 Tableau often requires a simplified dataset that is in a single table or star schema.
+In our Zero to Snowflake example, this will take the form of a dimensional model that we can install.

 # PART 3: Connect Tableau Dashboards to Snowflake